medhanitasrat/BBB-Materials-/README.md

 ## Usage

 Install the above packages to run the program.
 Main method is present in **URLVerification.py**, which uses funtions from **SyntaxChecker.py** and **StatusCodeChecker.py**.
-It reads the csv that contains just the URLs of buisnesses and analyzes the syntax and http error of each URL and records them.
+It reads the csv file that contains just the URLs of buisnesses and analyzes the syntax and http error of each URL and records them.

 On **URLVerification.py** add the base directory and file name on lines 7 and 16 respectively
 ```bash